ArnaudVadeboncoeur/priorcal-phyOT/README.md

-Here is the code for the experiments in the paper ''Efficient Prior Calibration From Indirect Data''.
+This repo contains the code for the experiments in the paper ''Efficient Prior Calibration From Indirect Data''.

 Please cite as: